-Hermit crabs are fussy about new shells, so offer each one 3-5 shells to choose from.
-These shells should never be painted or decorated in any manner.
-Such shells are unhealthy and even toxic for hermit crabs.
+Hermit crabs are selective about new shells, so offer 3-5 shells each.
+These shells should never be painted because it’s toxic for hermit crabs.

 How To Measure Hermit Crab Shells

-Hermit crabs don’t grow their own shells.
+Hermit crabs don’t grow their shells.
 Instead, they recycle empty gastropod shells and turn them into homes.
-This means that hermit crabs need to trade in their shells for bigger ones as they grow.
+So, hermit crabs need to trade in their shells for bigger shells as they grow.

 It’s also wise to match the general shape of the existing shell, especially at the opening.
-“O” shape and “D” shape openings are the most popular with hermit crabs.
+“O” shape and “D” shape openings are most popular with hermit crabs.

-Selecting Good Quality Shells
+Selecting Good-Quality Shells